CK123K/Global-EV-Lithium-Transition-Modeling/README.md

 - Lithium production vs. demand curves
 - Scenario impact comparisons

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you’d like to change.

 ## License

 This project is licensed under the MIT License.